Before you apply for an assessment

 - copies of fee notes from your solicitor and any expert witnesses whose fees are on the bill

 - receipts or invoices for any expenses on your bill that are £250 or more

 The other party will have 21 days to reply.
 They might send you a list of their ‘points of dispute’ if they disagree with anything in your bill of costs.
 This will usually say which costs they disagree with and if they’d like to offer you a reduced amount.

-You can ask the court for a detailed assessment if you still can’t agree your costs with the other party.
+You can ask the court for a detailed assessment if you still cannot agree your costs with the other party.

-If the other party doesn’t send you points of dispute
+If the other party does not send you points of dispute

-You can apply to the court for a default costs certificate if the other party doesn’t send you any points of dispute.
-You won’t have to get a detailed assessment.
+You can apply to the court for a default costs certificate if the other party does not send you any points of dispute.
+You will not have to get a detailed assessment.

-You can apply for a certificate from 21 days after the other party gets your commencement of assessment form, but no later than 6 months after the original court order that awarded you costs.
+You can apply for a certificate from 21 days after the other party gets your commencement of assessment form.

 Download and fill in: